carlosgguil/IN_104-project_09-rocket_design/README.md

 * 25 % **presentation**.
 Final presentation (between 5 and 10 min) plus questions.
 You can organise the presentation as you wish, as long at it shows the results of the code you have developed.
 * 10 % **report**.
 Short pdf document (2-5 pages) indicating work performed, difficulties encountered and how they have been overcome.

-# Deliverables
+# Tasks

 # Tools

 You will need a python editor which is compatible with GUI development.

-If you are using windows OS I recommend you to use the editor **spyder** which you can download from the following link:
+If you are using windows OS I recommend you to use the editor **spyder**.
+You can download it from the following link:

   https://www.anaconda.com/distribution/

-Regarding git, you can create your own repository in https://github.com .
+For git, you can either create your own repository in https://github.com or download the tool **GitHub Desktop**  to create a local repository.
+You can download it from the follozing link:

-For updating and commiting in your github repository, you can  commiting changes in your github repository, you can download the tool **GitHub Desktop**:

     https://desktop.github.com/

-# Useful links

 # Contact
 Mail 1: carlosgguil@outlook.es